Go2Heart/go2heart.github.io/_pages/about.md

 I am passionate about advancing Multimodal Perception and Video Representation through innovative research.
 If you'd like to collaborate or have any questions, feel free to reach out to me via email.

 ## News
+- [2025.06] StreamFormer has been accepted to ICCV 2025!
+See you in Hawaii!
 - [2025.04] StreamFormer is now available on [Arxiv](https://arxiv.org/abs/2504.20041)!
 - [2024.10] EchoSight has been accepted to the EMNLP Findings!
 - [2024.07] Open sourcing EchoSight with [code](https://github.com/Go2Heart/EchoSight) and [paper](https://arxiv.org/abs/2407.12735)!